pansaty/Building-an-Elastically-Scalable-DW/README.md

 ![alt text](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/blob/master/images/Expanded%20View.png "Expanded view")

 Setting up the folder structure was a manual step taken, but could easily be scripted.
-An example script for creating months within a subfolder is provided within [2.
-Uploade to DataLake](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/tree/master/2.%20Upload%20to%20DataLake) folde.
+An example script,"Create Folder Structure.ps1", for creating months within a subfolder is provided in the [2.
+Upload to DataLake](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/tree/master/2.%20Upload%20to%20DataLake) folder.

 ## Uploading the data to Azure DataLake Store
 In the second folder [2.
-Uploade to DataLake](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/tree/master/2.%20Upload%20to%20DataLake) the powershell script "Copy Files to ADLS.ps1. will copy the files that you downloaded in the prior step to th
+Uploade to DataLake](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/tree/master/2.%20Upload%20to%20DataLake) the powershell script "Copy Files to ADLS.ps1" will copy the files that you downloaded in the prior step to a single folder in your Datalake account.

+**NOTE:** In order to use this script, you first need to setup [Service-to-service authentication](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-service-to-service-authenticate-using-active-directory)

+## Organize files into seperate Subfolders by year per dataset
+The next step will be to organize the files.
+You can leverage the script "Move Files Around.ps1" from the [3.
+Organize files to folders](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/tree/master/3.%20Organize%20Files%20to%20Folders) folder.